RACV Logo

 Day 1: Istanbul

 Hoş geldin!
-Welcome to Turkey.
+Welcome to Turkey!
 Your adventure begins in Istanbul – the continent-straddling metropolis that the Greeks, Romans, Byzantines and Ottomans have all once called home.
-If arriving today, you’ll have a complimentary transfer to your hotel from the airport.
+If you’re arriving today, you’ll have a complimentary transfer to your hotel from the airport.
 If you arrive early, maybe grab lunch at one of the city’s many eateries.
 Your adventure then begins with a welcome meeting at 1 pm.
 After, you’ll head out with your local leader and small group to explore the Old City of Istanbul.
-Your leader will introduce you to some of the city’s historic treasures, including the dazzling Blue Mosque, the ancient Hippodrome and the Million – a stone road marker in use since the fourth century.
+Your leader will introduce you to some of the city’s historic treasures, including the dazzling Blue Mosque, the ancient Hippodrome and the Million – a stone road marker in use since the 4th century.
 This evening, get to know your fellow travellers over dinner at a stylish restaurant.

 Day 2: Canakkale

-Rise and shine for an early breakfast, then begin the drive to Canakkale – a port city located on the shores of the Dardanelles.
+Rise and shine for an early breakfast, then begin the drive to Canakkale – a port city on the shores of the Dardanelles.
 Arrive in time to buy yourself some lunch, then head to the Gallipoli Peninsula.
 Thousands from across the world journey here each year to pay respect to those who lost their lives in the battles of 1915.
 Tour the former battlefields and find remnants of trenches used by the Turkish soldiers.
 Head up to the memorials of Lone Pine and Chunuk Bair while your leader explains the significance of the events across the landscape.
 Look down upon the rough hills and gullies that became the graveyard for thousands of young men on both sides.
 After a day that will no doubt be full of sombre reflection, the evening is free for you to do as you wish in Canakkale.

 Day 3: Selcuk